Improving the adaptive and continuous learning capabilities of artificial neural networks: Lessons from multi-neuromodulatory dynamics: Going beyond single neuromodulators: The multi-neuromodulatory dynamics

-\item \textit{\textbf{Connectivity properties:}} Neuronal connectivity, which encompasses varying degrees of connection density, directionality and weighting, is a mechanism underlyings the encoding of cue dependent alternations in multiple perceptual or behavioral strategies.
-In one study, NA and ACh projections \citep{munn_neuronal_2023} contact the same group of layer V pyramidal neurons in a diffuse (NA $\rightarrow$ layer V) and targeted (ACh $\rightarrow$ layer V) manner, endorsing perceptual flexibility and reliability respectively.
-Such concurrent yet differential effects suggest dual-mode information processing within individual neurons and neuronal microcircuits.
-Some brain areas, such as the striatum, host multiple neuromodulatory systems thus allowing the co-modulation of DA, ACh and histamine \citep{cruikshank_dynamical_2023}.
-Through spatial adjacency as such, neuromodulators not only affect the rate of release of one another to stabilize their concentrations in the extracellular space, but fulfill actions appropriate to contexts.
-One example is the co-existence of ACh and DA waves in the dorsal striatum and that their phase relationship is potentially modulated by the presence of rewards \citep{hamid_wave-like_2021, matityahu_acetylcholine_2023}.
-Such reward-driven modulations can give rise to task-, or cue-specific correlation between neuromodulators, thereby augmenting the representation of task-relevant information by multi-neuromodulatory systems.
+\item \textit{\textbf{Connectivity properties.}} Properties of neural connectivity, i.e., connectivity density, directionality and weighting, may enable cue-dependent switching between multiple perceptual or behavioral strategies. \citep{munn_neuronal_2023} showed that NA and ACh projections contact the same layer V pyramidal neurons through diffuse (NA $\rightarrow$ layer V) and targeted (ACh $\rightarrow$ layer V) innervation patterns, supporting flexibility and reliability respectively.
+Such concurrent yet differential effects suggest dual-mode information processing within individual neurons and microcircuits.
+Some areas, such as the striatum, host multiple neuromodulatory systems, allowing the co-modulation of DA, ACh and histamine \citep{cruikshank_dynamical_2023}.
+Through spatial adjacency as such, neuromodulators not only affect the rate of release of one another to stabilize their concentrations in the extracellular space, but fulfill context-appropriate actions.
+One example is the co-existence of ACh and DA waves in the dorsal striatum, and that their phase relationship is modulated by the presence of rewards \citep{hamid_wave-like_2021, matityahu_acetylcholine_2023}.
+These interactions give rise to task- and cue-specific modulation, enhancing the representation of behaviorally relevant information.

-In parallel with region-level correlations between the two neuromodulatory systems, recent studies have also demonstrated the highly localized effects of a single ACh interneuron on striatal DA release.
-This adds to previous evidence on DA release induced by synchronized ACh neuron activations \citep{matityahu_acetylcholine_2023}.
-In addition to local, fine-tuning effects of neuromodulators that do not necessarily alter functional outcomes, in tasks where optimal decision making requires a reference to past actions and rewards, recruitment of more than one neuromodulatory system is indispensable.
-In a task that involves updating the action-outcome mapping through behavioral outcomes, without inhibition of DA on ACh, decision making is poorly informed by action and reward, ultimately leading to inefficient action switching \citep{chantranupong_dopamine_2023}.